markdowncss/modest/modest.md

 # Modest

-[Modest](https://github.com/markdowncss/modest) is the second of many stylesheets to make HTML generated from markdown look beautiful.
+[Modest](https://github.com/markdowncss/modest) is the fourth of many stylesheets to make HTML generated from markdown look beautiful.
 A list of all available stylesheets can be found [here](https://github.com/markdowncss).

 #### A markdown theme that is rather modest.